Emerald Pool, Dominica - Things to Do in Emerald Pool

 Insider Tips

-Bring biodegradable soap if you plan to wash in the pool to protect the delicate ecosystem
+Bring reef-safe biodegradable soap if you plan to swim, as regular sunscreen and toiletries can harm the delicate ecosystem

-Pack your belongings in waterproof bags as the high humidity and potential rain can damage electronics
+Pack your belongings in waterproof bags as the high humidity and occasional mist from the waterfall can dampen everything

 Explore Activities in Emerald Pool